You have returned to the top of the page and may restart browsing.

 • Prepare to apply for internships, Co-op, summer jobs, or volunteer positions.

-• Attend career fairs and networking events to become knowledgeable of career opportunities available.
+• Attend career fairs and networking events to become knowledgeable about career opportunities available.

 Last Year

-• Decide between job search or graduate school before final semester.
+• Decide between a job search and graduate school before the final semester.

 • Meet with Career Development to finalize resume and job search or graduate school planning.